• Skip to primary navigation

 New Mexico Medical Malpractice Laws

-One law you must understand is the statute of limitations, which puts a time limit on when you can file your lawsuit.
+One law you must understand is the statute of limitations, which limits the time you can file a lawsuit.

 In most malpractice cases in New Mexico, you have just three years from when the negligence occurred to file.
-But in the case of a birth injury, you can extend that limit to your child’s ninth birthday.[1]
+But in the case of a birth injury, you can potentially extend that limit to one year from your child’s 18th birthday.[1]

 In New Mexico, you must also go before a medical review committee before being allowed to file.
 This is to deter frivolous lawsuits.[2]

-Your lawyer will be able to help you by finding a qualified medical expert and the information needed to show your case has merit and that malpractice likely occurred.
+Your lawyer can help you find a qualified medical expert, and the information needed to show your case has merit and that malpractice likely occurred.
 This will get you through the review process so you can file.

 Disability Rights in New Mexico

-In New Mexico, you can ensure your child has equal opportunity and access and appropriate education by referring to federal laws.
+In New Mexico, you can refer to federal laws to ensure your child has equal opportunity, access, and appropriate education.

-If your child’s school is not providing needed services and technologies or is not following the individualized education plan, your lawyer will help you change that.
+If your child’s school does not provide needed services and technologies or does not follow the individualized education plan, your lawyer will help you change that.

 These lawyers are working hard every day for their clients to win justice for children who suffered because of the mistakes made by trusted medical professionals.
 In one of these cases, lawyers are fighting for a child born in 2012.